pymc-devs/pymc/GOVERNANCE.md

 after asking if the potential Member is interested and willing to serve in that capacity.

-When considering potential Members, the Council will look at candidates with a comprehensive view of their contributions.
+Similarly to when nominating new team members, when considering potential Council Members one should look at candidates with a comprehensive view of their contributions.
 This will include but is not limited to code, code review, infrastructure work, mailing list and chat participation, community help/building, education and outreach, design work, etc. We are